UnifiedPaymentSolutions/woocommerce-payment-gateway-everypay/README.txt

 == Installation ==

-1. Upload `everypay-payment-gateway` folder to the `/wp-content/plugins/` directory
+1. Upload `everypay-payment-gateway-for-woocommerce` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to WooCommerce - Settings
 4. Everypay payment gateway will be available in "Checkout" settings